-On March 27, 2023, we entered into a securities purchase agreement (the "Purchase Agreement") with certain accredited investors (each a "Purchaser" and together, the "Purchasers"), pursuant to which we agreed to issue and sell, in a private placement, an aggregate of 24,900 shares of shares of Series F-1 Preferred Stock that are convertible into approximately 7.6 million shares of Common Stock, (ii) tranche A warrants (the "Tranche A Warrant") to acquire an aggregate of 34,860 shares of Series F-3 Preferred Stock, which is convertible into an aggregate of up to approximately 7.8 million shares of Common Stock (the "Series F-3 Warrant Shares) and (iii) tranche B warrants (the "Tranche B Warrant," together with the Tranche A Warrant, the "Preferred Warrants") to acquire an aggregate of up to 24,900 shares of Series F-4 Preferred Stock, which is convertible into an aggregate of up to approximately 4.2 million shares of Common Stock (the "Series F-4 Warrant Shares" and, together with the Series F-3 Warrant Shares, the "Preferred Warrant Shares") for an aggregate offering price of \$24.9 million.
-Pursuant to the Certificate of Designation of Preferences, Rights and Limitations of the Series F Convertible Voting Preferred Stock (the "Series F Certificate of Designation") that was filed with the Delaware Secretary of State on March 28, 2023, each share of Series F-1 Preferred Stock, upon the Stockholder Approval (as defined below), is automatically convertible into shares of Common Stock and/or, if applicable, shares of Series F-2 Preferred Stock, in lieu of Common Stock.
+On March 27, 2023, we entered into a securities purchase agreement (the "Purchase Agreement") with certain accredited investors (each a "Purchaser" and together, the "Purchasers"), pursuant to which we agreed to issue and sell, in a private placement, an aggregate of 24,900 shares of shares of Series F-1 Preferred Stock that are convertible into approximately 7.6 million shares of Common Stock, (ii) tranche A warrants (the "Tranche A Warrant") to acquire an aggregate of 34,860 shares of Series F-3 Preferred Stock, which is convertible into an aggregate of up to approximately 7.8 million shares of Common Stock (the "Series F-3 Warrant Shares) and (iii) tranche B warrants (the "Tranche B Warrant," together with the Tranche A Warrant, the "Preferred Warrants") to acquire an aggregate of up to 24,900 shares of Series F-4 Preferred Stock, which is convertible into an aggregate of up to approximately 4.2 million shares of Common Stock (the "Series F-4 Warrant Shares") and, together with the Series F-3 Warrant Shares, the "Preferred Warrant Shares") for an aggregate offering price of \$24.9 million.
+Pursuant to the Certificate of Designation of Preferences, Rights and Limitations of the Series F Convertible Voting Preferred Stock, upon the Stockholder Approval (as defined below), is automatically convertible into shares of Common Stock and/or, if applicable, shares of Series F-2 Preferred Stock, in lieu of Common Stock.
 The Purchase Agreement contains customary representations, warranties, and covenants of the Company and the Purchasers.